sergiu-szatmari/simple-local-c-messenger/README.md

     - Shows all logged in users

 9. exit
-    - Exists the client application, logging out the user.
+    - Exits the client application, logging out the user.
 ```

 ## Usage